kristigordon/Cryptography/README.md

 ciphertext = "16 12 8 4 0 1 5 9 13 17 18 14 10 6 2 3 7 11 15 19"
 ```

-Cipher list prints out each element in the list instead of printing '1' then '6' it is '16'. (splits at space)
+Cipher list prints out each element in the list instead of printing '1' then '6' it prints '16'. (splits at space)
 ```
 cipher_list = ciphertext.split()
 ```